-The downhill skier on top of the skyscraper was one of several photos of Olympic athletes representing the USA in the upcoming games.
-Another one of those conceptually contrasting photos showed a gymnast on a balance beam in the middle of a wheat field.
-The message showed that all of the athletes represented all of the USA.
+On top of the skyscraper, the downhill skier was one of several photos of Olympic athletes representing the USA in the upcoming games.
+Another conceptually contrasting photo showed a gymnast on a balance beam in the middle of a wheat field.
+The message showed that all of the athletes represented the USA.

 How to Use Contrast in Photography

 Ultimately, using contrast is a method to tell a story.
 You can help your subject stand out with color, tone, texture or concept.